Ludwig Gumplowicz

-Ludwig Gumplowicz (March 9, 1838 – August 19, 1909), was a Polish sociologist, jurist, historian, and political scientist, who taught constitutional and administrative law at the University of Graz.
+Ludwig Gumplowicz (9 March 1838 – 19 August 1909) was a Polish sociologist, jurist, historian, and political scientist, who taught constitutional and administrative law at the University of Graz.

 Gumplowicz was the son of a Jewish carpet and porcelain manufacturer, Abraham Gumplowicz.
 Gumplowicz is considered to be one of the founding fathers of sociology across German-speaking countries.
 While living under the Austro-Hungarian monarchy, he witnessed many violent anti-Semitic conflicts between ethnic groups, which influenced his sociological theories of social conflict and explaining social phenomenas later on in life.
 His contributions to the fields of social science, political science, and jurisprudence allowed these fields to expand under the lens of Gumplowicz's applications of sociological generalizations.
 In all three areas, he was a straightforward and vivacious writer who excelled in controversy.
-He was well-known for his skepticism of the permanence of social progress and his belief that the state emerges from inevitable confrontation rather than unity or divine inspiration.
+He was well known for his skepticism of the permanence of social progress and his belief that the state emerges from inevitable confrontation rather than unity or divine inspiration.

 Personal life

 Early life and heritage

 As a child of a Polish family of Jewish origin, Gumplowicz grew up in a family that was part of a progressive Jewish group that advocated for a comprehensive social assimilation program for all Jews.
 Before the outbreak of the January Insurrection of 1863, the Gumplowicz family's home was one of the outposts of conspiracy.
 During the Insurrection, it had become a lodging place for vulnerable youth and a refuge for the wounded.
 Ludwik's father, Abraham, assisted in the insurgency's planning, and his two older brothers fought alongside him.
-Ludwik Gumplowicz and his wife both converted to Calvinism to escape prevailing antisemitism.
+Ludwig Gumplowicz and his wife both converted to Calvinism to escape prevailing antisemitism.

 Judaism was always present for Gumplowicz and his family while growing up.
 Therefore, the well-being of the Jewish people was essential to him.
 Even though his father, Abraham Gumplowicz, tried to assimilate into the community of Krakow, Jews were often seen as second-class citizens.
 This brought Gumplowicz many obstacles that he had to face as a Jew.
 He wrote several articles in which he attempted to bring attention to the issues of antisemitism and the emancipation of the Jews.